rohitsaroha125/RedisTest/README.md

 3. Set up Redis on your system or use a remote Redis server.

-4. Configure the Redis connection in the application:
-   - Open the `config.js` file and set the Redis server details.

 ## Usage

 Once you have installed the project and configured Redis, you can run the application using the following command: